 Under Danish conditions winter wheat is preferably established in mid-September at a plant density of 290 plants per m^2 as recommended, e.g., by the Danish Agricultural Advisory Service (DAAS, 2008a).
 This corresponds to a seed rate of 148 kg/ha assuming a field emergence of 90% and a weight 46 g per 1000 kernels.
 Winter rapeseed is best established in mid-August at a seed rate of 5 kg/ha (DAAS, 2008b).
-To account for the impact of these seed rates, they were subtracted from the yield data in the further calculations.
+To account for the impact of these seed rates, they were subtracted from the yield data in the further calculations, except for the calculation of residues (22% of above-ground biomass), where total yields were included.